NeuralRemaster: Phase-Preserving Diffusion for Structure-Aligned Generation: Related Work

 \textbf{Diffusion Models. } Diffusion models have become a dominant paradigm for generative modeling, capable of representing complex data distributions with remarkable fidelity~\cite{ho2020denoising, karras2022elucidating}.
 They progressively corrupt data into Gaussian noise through a forward diffusion process, then learn to invert this process via iterative denoising.
 This framework has demonstrated state-of-the-art performance across diverse domains, including image, video, and audio generation~\cite{saharia2022photorealistic, ramesh2022hierarchical, balaji2022ediff, chen2023videocrafter1, ho2022video, popov2021grad, kong2020diffwave}, as well as reinforcement learning~\cite{janner2022planning, wang2022diffusion, psenka2023learning} and robotics~\cite{ajay2022conditional, urain2023se, chi2023diffusion}.

-\textbf{Frequency-Domain Manipulation for Diffusion. } Recent work has explored frequency domain operations for diffusion models. \cite{dielemanblog} argues that diffusion models of images perform approximate autoregression in the frequency domain. \cite{yu2025dmfft} shows that modifying the UNet frequency domain features significantly improves the generating quality for image or video generation.
-FreeDiff \cite{wu2024freediff} introduces a fine-tuning free approach for image editing that employs progressive frequency truncation to refine the guidance of diffusion models. \cite{qian2024boosting} proposed to use a frequency-dependent moving average during sampling. \cite{baek2025sonic} proposes a training-free approach for image inpainting that optimizes the initial seed noise in the spectral domain. \cite{gao2025ptdiffusion} proposes to generate optical illusion images using phase interpolation based on DDIM inversion.
-While these approaches modify the diffusion sampling process to achieve the desired behavior, \methodname{} introduces minimal changes to existing diffusion frameworks and preserves the original sampling dynamics.
+\textbf{Frequency-Domain Manipulation for Diffusion. } Recent work has explored frequency domain operations for diffusion models. \cite{dielemanblog} argues that diffusion models of images perform approximate autoregression in the frequency domain. \cite{falck2025fourier} shows that the standard diffusion forward process corrupts high-frequency components faster than low-frequency ones, and introduces an alternate process that corrupts all frequencies at the same rate. \cite{yu2025dmfft} shows that modifying the UNet frequency domain features significantly improves the generating quality for image or video generation.
+FreeDiff \cite{wu2024freediff} introduces a fine-tuning free approach for image editing that employs progressive frequency truncation to refine the guidance of diffusion models. \cite{zhang2025training} proposes a training-free style transfer method that modulates the intermediate samples with the image phase. \cite{qian2024boosting} proposed to use a frequency-dependent moving average during sampling. \cite{baek2025sonic} proposes a training-free approach for image inpainting that optimizes the initial seed noise in the spectral domain.